AMC And Regal Announce New ‘Social Distancing’ Measures As A Response To Coronavirus

-Even as movie releases are delayed and production at some studios grinds to a halt, movie theaters are also taking steps to prevent the spread of coronavirus.
+Even as film releases are delayed and production at some studios grinds to a halt, movie theaters are also taking steps to prevent the spread of coronavirus.
 AMC Theaters and Regal Cinemas have announced new measures designed to limit the spread of the novel coronavirus, or COVID-19, according to Entertainment Weekly.

 The companies have both announced new “social distancing” measures that will go into effect beginning today, March 14.
-The measures cut the number of tickets that can be sold to an individual screening by 50 percent, meaning that, for example, a theater with 200 seats has a maximum capacity of 100.
+The measures cut the number of tickets that can be sold to an individual screening by 50 percent, meaning, for example, a theater with 200 seats has a maximum capacity of 100.

 AMC owns more than 1,000 theaters across the country and bills itself as the largest theatrical exhibitor in the U.S.